kevkaleido/kevs_blog1/src/content/blog/The Cosmic Mind.md

 ## Challenges and Critiques

-It's crucial to emphasize that the Cosmic Mind Theory faces numerous challenges and critiques:
+It's crucial to emphasize that the Cosmic Mind Theory faces  challenges and critiques:

 1. There's no known mechanism, for now, by which consciousness could interact with spacetime on a large scale.